sarvex/AQUARMOURY/Wraith/README.md

 All these elaborate safety measures also help us to protect our IP.
 In a worst case scenario, our `Payload Staging Server` and `Key Server` are burned but we can still save our later stages - C2 infrastructure and payload.
 This also partly explains our motivation behind using a loader to deliver the C2 payload.

-Here is a screenshot demonstrating the flow:
+Here is a screenshot highlighting the flow:

 ![Execution Guardrails](https://github.com/slaeryan/AQUARMOURY/blob/master/Wraith/Screenshots/execution-guardrail.PNG "Execution Guardrails")